truenas/middleware/docs/userguide/freenas_system.rst

 **Save Debug:** used to generate a text file of diagnostic information.
 It will prompt for the location to save the generated ASCII text file.

-**Performance Test:** runs the `IOzone <http://iozone.org/>`_ write/rewrite and read/re-read tests.
-Since running these tests can affect performance, clicking this button will turn the screen red and warn that the tests can impact performance of a running system.
-For this reason, the tests should be run at a time that will least impact users.
-Once the tests are complete, which can take a few minutes, a pop-up message will prompt to save the results as a tarball.
-Uncompress the tar file and use the resources in :ref:`IOzone` to assist in interpreting the results of the file.

 **Figure 5.4b: Backup Configuration Screen**

 |backup1.png|